Skip to main content

 Fee Structure

-Fees are charged only on executed trades.
+Fees are charged only on executed trades: buying or selling contracts.
 The order panel shows estimated fees before you sign.
-Fee structure can vary by market and route.
-Depending on the source, a trade may include:

 When Fees Are Not Charged